Dove descending interior old Augustus Lutheran Church Sanctuary, founded by Henry Melchior Muhlenberg, c. 1743 Providence (Trappe) PA, 18 Sept 2012.

 All this was in the background when the news of Carroll Abbott’s affliction of the return of cancer reached us in Dallas where Pat was in medical school.
 His Texas Wildflower News Letter gave the news.
 The first two articles were written after a dream about him to encourage him in the fight .
 These were sent to him and they appeared in the last two newsletters with a third left over, not issued when he passed.
 By that time however a whole manuscript had been written and was accepted serially by two small Texas presses, Eakin and Corona.
 Due however to a downturn in the oil market it did not appear and remained available only in the three small printings.
 There are some copies of these in the Briscoe Center for American history at UT.
 The original Native Texans is cited by Mark Warnock Turner in his Remarkable Plants of Texas: Uncommon Accounts of Our Common Natives and one or two Texas Naturalist newsletters like the Highland Lakes Master Naturalist Newsletter, September 2011, by Phil Wyde

-The present new edition called Native Texan Horse Tale Reads is a complete rewriting with the addition of new material amplifying the humor of the plants that was all along its chief attribute.
+The present new edition called Native Texan Horse Tale Reads is not a complete rewriting but new material is added.
+Amplifying the humor and teaching of the plants was all along its chief attribute.
 The marketing distinction about whether these are plants, herbs, shrubs or trees is irrelevant here.
 While the first edition followed more historical premises, native to Anglo to modern populations, this is appears more along the lines of botanical taxonomy, simple to complex.
 The first articles that appeared were of the simple anyway, ”Horsetail Reeds,” now retitled is Horse Tale Reads, was the first in Texas Wildflower Newsletter (Kerrville: Green horizons, Winter, 1984) with “Medicinal Qualities of Native Croton, (Spring, 1984), next.
 “Hedeoma” appeared in Texas Native plant Society News (San Antonio, March-April, 1985), “Pilgrim Mullein” in Newsletter of the Heard Natural Science Museum and Wildlife Sanctuary (McKinney, Texas), “Milkweed and the Wildflower Skeptic” in Friends of Greenills Newsletter (Dallas, June-July, 1984) and “The Longest Continuous Row of Horehound” in the Greenhills Newsletter (March-April, 1985).
 October, 1985, The most notable offshoot appeared in the journal Conoscenza religiosa in Rome (1983), translated into Italian in an edition dedicated to new American thought, Pianta Celeste o Stella Terrestre: il retroterra biblico nel rapporto fra piante e stele.
 Celestial Plant or Terrestrial Star.

 Introduction